olejnjak/Torino/README.md

 ### Remote caching

 Torino currently supports remote cache stored in GCP buckets.
-To support that you need to provide two environment variables:
+To support that you need to provide an environment variables:

 `TORINO_GCP_BUCKET` - name of bucket that will be used for storage<br>

+For authorization you can either use `TORINO_GCP_SERVICE_ACCOUNT_PATH` or [Application Default Credentials](https://cloud.google.com/docs/authentication/application-default-credentials)
 `TORINO_GCP_SERVICE_ACCOUNT_PATH` - location of service account that will be used for access to specified bucket

 ### Environment configuration